httpsNeto/httpsNeto/README.md

 ## ```$ whoami ```

-- 🏳️‍🌈 Users may know me as Luxanna Crownguard.
-I am 19 years old.
+- 🎀 People know me as Netinhun.
+I'm 18 years old.
 - 🇧🇷 I live in the south of Brazil.
-I love to drink our native drink [chimarrão](https://pt.wikipedia.org/wiki/Chimarr%C3%A3o).
+I love drinking coke.
-- ❄️ I love cold, like yooo it is so good to code wrapped in a duvet.
-- 🔮 I am a Mono Veigar, even have a [tattoo of him](https://i.imgur.com/dz6HMid.png)
+- 🛶 I love one piece.

 ## ```$ cd ~/repos```

-- 👑 My main project is [MenheraBot](https://github.com/MenheraBot).
-- 🥰 I love backend, so most of my [projects](https://github.com/ySnoopyDogy?tab=repositories) are backend, but not only.
+- ❗ I love the backend more than the front, CSS = 🗑️

 ## ```$ cat skills.txt```

-- 📡 I manage a VPS with Ubuntu Server, also use SSH, Nginx, Docker and Cloudflare with it.
-- ✨ I've been using TypeScript for the last 2 years, always trying to do it with the best practices.
-- 📞 My mom says that I am very communicative. 😆
-- 🗃 I have experience using MongoDB, PostgreSQL, Redis, and more!
-Come check my [main project](https://github.com/MenheraBot) for more
+- 🗂️ I'm very focused when it comes to programming, and I love my 30 minutes of rest.
+- 👑 The king of making trouble and finding LOL.
+- ⌛ I've been programming in JavaScript, TypeScript and React for a short time, but my dedication grows every day.
+- 📄 I have other knowledge such as Git, Tailwind CSS, and I intend to implement this in my projects in the future.

 ## ```$ ssh root@future.interests ```